-Iceland's composer Johan Johannsson specialized in grandiose constructs for orchestra, choir and electronics.
-After Englaborn (Touch, 2002), a droning soundtrack for a stage play scored for chamber instruments, percussion, electronics, piano, harmonium and voices, and fragmented in 16 short pieces,
+Iceland's composer Johann Johannsson specialized in grandiose constructs for orchestra, choir and electronics.
+After Englaborn (Touch, 2002 - DG, 2018), a droning soundtrack for a stage play scored for chamber instruments, percussion, electronics, piano, harmonium and voices, and fragmented in 16 short pieces,

 Johannsson found his true calling with the hour-long ambient sonata

 Virthulegu Forsetar (Touch, 2004) for eleven brass players, keyboards and bells.

 The first movement sets the tone with its

 It sounds like a church-like version of Brian Eno's Music for Airports

 before it pauses and then resumes again, a tactic that Johannsson follows

 in every movement to restore the listener's attention.

 The second movement feels like a funereal baroque adagio.
 It